 Be Careful What You Say

-Instead, speak with Pedestrian Accident Attorneys in Fort Lauderdale and let them deal with the insurance company or anyone else who approaches you.
-They will help investigate the case and determine the percentage of your fault.
-If there is a chance to recover any compensation for your injuries, our attorneys will help you obtain it in a timely manner.
+Instead, speak with pedestrian accident attorneys in Los Angeles at the Law Offices of Howard Craig Kornberg and let him deal with the insurance company or anyone else who approaches you.
+He will help investigate the case and determine the percentage of your fault.
+If there is a chance to recover any compensation for your injuries, Howard C. Kornberg will help you obtain it in a timely manner.